 How to use Spike (CaMg)

 Plant-Prod MJ Spike (CaMg) was formulated to meet the needs of cannabis growers who desired to supplement calcium and magnesium without additional elements, such as nitrogen, sulphur or chloride.
 Spike (CaMg) contains chelated calcium and chelated magnesium, and nothing else.
 It is intended to be used as a periodic supplemental source of calcium and magnesium, in addition to the standard 5 product Plant-Prod MJ program.
 Due to the lack of NPK and micronutrients, this product cannot substitute Cal Kick.

 The source of calcium in Spike (CaMg) is EDTA chelated calcium.
-This metal complex is far less reactive than calcium nitrate and cannot be used in the same way to buffer coco media.
+This metal complex is far less reactive to cation exchange sites than calcium nitrate and cannot be used in the same way to buffer coco media.
 The claw-like EDTA structure surrounding the calcium ion allows it to remain in solution and be more readily available for plant uptake.